Intellectual Property: Commercialisation Revenue - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 (k) proceeds of sale of shares owned by the University in a start-up company to which it grants a licence;

-(m) any income received from the exploitation of the University’s Intellectual Property,
+(m) any income received from the exploitation of the University’s IP.

-2.4 The above list is not exhaustive.
-The determination of whether particular revenue is Commercialisation Revenue available for distribution to Creators will be made by the Deputy Vice Chancellor (Research and Innovation).
+4.6 The determination of whether particular revenue is commercialisation revenue available for distribution to creators is made by the Deputy Vice Chancellor (Research and Innovation).

-2.5 Commercialisation expenses may include the expenses incurred by the University in the production, development, protection, marketing and Commercialisation of the University’s Intellectual Property, and includes:
+4.7 Commercialisation expenses include the expenses incurred by the University in the production, development, protection, marketing and commercialisation of the University’s IP, and are not limited to:

-(c) external professionals’ expenses incurred on the Commercialisation project (and not just on the particular transaction giving rise to the revenue), which may include:
+(c) external professionals’ expenses incurred on the commercialisation project (and not just on the particular transaction giving rise to the revenue), which can include:

 (i) accountants’ expenses for financial and taxation modelling;